deannreid/CTF-Writeups/HackTheBox/Retired/Insane/Sizzle/Sizzle - Writeup.md

 Unable to connect with SMB1 -- no workgroup available
 ```

-After scanning through each of them to see what I had access too, I came across the ``Department Shares Disk`` which allowed access
+After scanning through each of them to see what I had access to, I came across the ``Department Shares Disk`` which allowed access
 ```bash
 =Department Shares=
   .
 D        0  Tue Jul  3 16:22:32 2018